gtancev/gtancev/README.md

 I am a scientist and engineer
-- specialized in mathematical modeling, numerical simulation, and optimization (i.e., data science);
+- specialized in mathematical modeling, numerical simulation, and optimization;
 - with a background in life sciences;
 - and further education in computer science with a major in machine intelligence.